|

 The need to raise a dedicated specialist force to protect air installations became apparent during WWII when unprotected aircraft on the ground were vulnerable to enemy air and ground attack.
 Consequently, the RAF Regiment was raised on 1 February 1942 by a Royal Warrant of King George VI.
 At the end of WWII, there were over 85,000 personnel serving in the RAF Regiment manning 240 operational squadrons.

-As of 2011, the strength of the RAF Regiment is some around 2,100 airmen with approximately 300 officers and 500 part-time reservists.
+As of 2013, the strength of the RAF Regiment is some around 2,100 airmen with approximately 300 officers and 500 part-time reservists.
 The Regiment is generally formed into Squadrons of 100 to 150 personnel.
 Currently the RAF Regiment exists to provide defence for RAF installations, and to train all the RAF's combatant personnel to enable them to contribute to the defence of their units.
 RAF Regiment units are under the operational command of No 2 Group.
+The annual cost of the core RAF Regiment force (2013) is around £120 million.

-As of 1 April 2011, RAF Regiment units are as follows:
+As of late 2013 RAF Regiment Squadrons/units are as follows:

 Field Squadrons